EvansSnave/Awesome-books-modules/README.md

 ### Prerequisites

-In order to run this project you need: have 'npm' package manger
+In order to run this project you need:

+✔ Git installed in your machine.
+✔ Sign in or sign up to your Github account.
+✔ A professional editer such as VS Code.
+✔ An Updated web browser such as Google Chrome, you can download it from here.
+✔ Node.js installed in your machine.
+✔ Lighthouse.
+✔ Webhint
+npm init -y
+npm install --save-dev hint@7.x npx hint .

 ### Setup